atks/cluster/README.md

 pick_*_nodes are modified from Goo's original scripts.

 A) To configure user, create a .config file in the program directory that has your user name.

-   Assume your user name is "atks".
+1. Assume your user name is "atks".
+Go tot he program directory.

-1. cd \<cluster-program-dir\>
+   cd \<cluster-program-dir\>

+2. Write file.

-2. echo "atks" > .config
+   echo "atks" > .config

 B) You will need to generate a public/private RSA key pair and authorize the public key while having no passphrase